ytthuan/LeoSQLServerRServices/CampaignManagement/Resources/Instructions/Powershell_Instructions.md

 For the purposes of a quick demo, we can use a small dataset.
 To create a smaller dataset follow the steps in <a href="Data_Setup.md">Data Setup</a>.

-Make sure you have set up your SQL Server and ODBC connection between SQL and PowerBI by following the instructions in <a href="START_HERE.md">START HERE</a>.
+Make sure you have set up your SQL Server and ODBC connection between SQL and PowerBI by following the instructions in [START HERE](START_HERE.md).
 Then proceed with the steps below to run the solution template using the automated PowerShell files.

-Running these PowerShell scripts performs the automated version of the solution – dataset creation, modeling, and scoring as described  <a href="../data-scientist.md">here</a>.
+Running these PowerShell scripts performs the automated version of the solution – dataset creation, modeling, and scoring as described  [here](../data-scientist.md).

-<h2>Solution Path:  PowerShell Scripts</h2>
+## Solution Path:  PowerShell Scripts
 1. Click on the windows key on your keyboard.
 Type the words `PowerShell ISE` and open the Windows PowerShell ISE app.
 <br/>
 <img src="../Images/ps1.png" width="30%" >